|Trains and Treasures of the USA

 will have a choice to either ride the steam train up the steep grades Chama, New Mexico to Cumbres Summit or you can follow the train by

 highway and get some great action shots then board the train at Cumbres Summit and ride the rest of the way to Antonito, Colorado arriving at

 16h05.
 Once the train arrives at Antonito we head for Durango, Colorado by highway.

-Overnight: Best Western Rio Grande Hotel, Durango, Colorado.
+Overnight: Best Western Rio Grande Inn, Durango, Colorado.
 Breakfast and lunch included.

 Day 6.
 Monday, 01 October 2018